All-American Flag Act: Procedural history

 U.S. Senators Gary Peters (D-MI), Chairman of the Homeland Security and Governmental Affairs Committee, Sherrod Brown (D-OH), Susan Collins (R-ME), and Joe Manchin (D-WV) introduced the legislation.

 The bill S. 1973 was passed in the Senate by unanimous consent on November 2, 2023.
 On July 22, 2024, the bill was considered and passed by the House.
 President Biden signed it into law on July 30, 2024.

 Recent developments

-In March 2025, Senators Rick Scott (R-FL), Ted Cruz (R-TX), and Thom Tillis (R-SC) introduced a bill, the Make American Flags in America Act of 2025.
+In March 2025, Senators Rick Scott (R-FL), Ted Cruz (R-TX), and Thom Tillis (R-NC) introduced a bill, the Make American Flags in America Act of 2025.
 The purpose of the bill is to close loopholes in the All-American Flag Act that have allowed Chinese companies to sell China-made American flags on the Internet and label them as American-made.